Jeremy Bolm

 Jeremy X. Bolm is an American vocalist, record label owner, music producer and writer.
 In his music career, he is most known for being the full-time vocalist of the post-hardcore band Touché Amoré.
 He has also performed with the part-time bands Thriller, Deadhead and Hesitation Wounds.
 Outside of performing, Bolm runs the indie record label Secret Voice and self-publishes his own poetry zines.

 Personal life

 Before deciding to be a member of Touché Amoré full-time, Bolm worked various jobs in the music and entertainment industry.
 He worked at a local record store and did freelance work for multiple publications including LA Weekly.
 At Visual Data, he was the head of the shipping and receiving department, in which he was responsible for delivering episodes of The Bernie Mac Show and Malcolm in the Middle to Fox Broadcasting Company.
 His final full-time job was working for the film and media distribution company Revolt.

 Bolm adheres to a straight edge lifestyle, which he was inspired to adopt after discovering and learning about the straight edge band Earth Crisis through a 1996 Ozzfest VHS compilation.

+Bolm has a functional voice disorder known as puberphonia, which contributes to the raspy, breathy quality and relatively low volume of his speaking voice.
+Despite this, he is capable of speaking in a much deeper bass vocal register, which he has referred to as his “secret voice”.